 Acérola, Acerola Cherry, Barbados Cherry, Cerise des Antilles, Cerise de la Barbade, Puerto Rican Cherry, West Indian Cherry.
 Malpighia glabra, Malpighia punicifolia.

-vitamin C, and also contains vitamin A, thiamine, riboflavin, and niacin.
+Acerola is a fruit.
+It is rich in vitamin C, and also contains vitamin A, thiamine, riboflavin, and niacin.
 People use it for medicine.

 Acerola is used to treat or prevent scurvy, a disease caused by vitamin C deficiency.
 Acerola is also used for preventing heart disease, “hardening of the arteries” (atherosclerosis), blood clots, and cancer.